jonlives/hab-resource/README.md

 ### `in`: Get the latest package version on the specified channel
 Will return the version and release numbers for the most recently promoted version of the specified package to the specified channel

+### `out`: Promotes the latest specified package version to the specified channel
+Will promote the latest package version on the configured channel to the specified promotion channel

 ## Attribution
 This resource borrows very very heavily from eeyun/bldr-resource